peterlidee/dive-in-next-13-tests/blog/1. client server components/client-and-server-components.md

-# Client and server components
+# Client and server components in Next 13

 ## Performance